-Liam Madsen joined the Gymnastics Unlimited club in the summer of 2014 when he was 8 years old.
-He was just a "walk-on"
+Liam joined the Gymnastics Unlimited club in the spring of 2014 when he was 9 years old.
+He wanted to give

-that is until he noticed he really liked gymnastics and the coaches extended an invitation for him to go ahead and "join the team."
+"gymnastics" a try and, from the start, noticed he really liked it!
+The coaches extended an invitation for him to go ahead and "join the team."
 When

 he had his orientation, one of the first questions he asked was "can I start at level 5?"
 (Level 4 being the usual first competition level)